sammyne/mastering-ethereum/chapter02-ethereum-basics/README.md

 - A contract account
   - Has smart contract code, which a simple EOA can't have
   - A contract account does not have a private key
-  - It is owned (and controlled) by the logic of its smart contract code: the software program recorded on the Ethereum blockchain at the contract account’s creation and executed by the EVM
+  - It is owned (and controlled) by the logic of its smart contract code: the software program recorded on the Ethereum blockchain at the contract account's creation and executed by the EVM
 - Contracts have addresses, just like EOAs, equipping them to send and receive ether
 - A tx destined for a contract address can call functions within the contract with tx's data, causing that contract to run in the EVM
 - A contract account cannot initiate a tx due to a lack of private keys